ruguoapp/node-cache-manager-redis/README.md

 Changes on original repo
 ------------

-- remove redis pool which is not necessary.
+- Remove `redis-pool` which is not necessary.
 See https://github.com/NodeRedis/node_redis/issues/226
-- use mget command to merge redis requests.
+- Use `mget` command to merge redis requests.

 Installation
 ------------